Dna1444/Rocket-Elevator-Foundation/README.md

 With our google account we log int the console.cloud.google where we ll set a google API key and enables service that we will need , copy the key and save it.

+my REST API collection of end points:  https://www.getpostman.com/collections/d994f00ccdfc98b9224d

+my rest api git hub: https://github.com/Dna1444/Rest_Api

+my graphQL git hub: https://github.com/Dna1444/GraphQl_Api

-read me created by jean-francois taillefer
+read me created by Dana Duquette